midwayjs/pandora/docs/source/en/quickstart.md

 In this scene, Pandora.js will join the whole development processes of the application.

-In general, put the Pandora.js commands in the scripts part of package.json.
+In general, put the Pandora.js commands in the scripts part of the package.json.

 ```json
 // package.json